JuliaGraphics/Luxor.jl/docs/src/howto/geometrytools.md

 left corner.

-This example draws circles at three points: at two of the drawing's corners and the midway point between them:
+This example draws circles at three points: at two of the drawing's corners and at the midway point between them:

 ```@example
 using Luxor # hide